How to Use This Site

 Open Data is meant for everyone and this site is specifically developed to allow residents without specialized technology access to inspect the information here on-demand.
 There are many methods to go about reviewing data and at first it can be confusing so this guide is developed to help get you started.

 Open Data Benefits

 - It has improved government by increasing transparency, while also advancing public services.

-- Second, it has empowered citizens by giving them information to make informed decisions and to make it easier to mobilize socially, aided by new ways of communicating and accessing information.
+- It has empowered citizens by giving them information to make informed decisions and to make it easier to mobilize socially, aided by new ways of communicating and accessing information.

-- Third, it has invigorated innovation, economic growth and job creation.
+- It has invigorated innovation, economic growth and job creation.

 - It has played a role in giving citizens and policy makers new ways to assess problems while enabling civic engagement and enhancing collaboration.

 -- GovTech's Public CIO Magazine, Winter 2016, page 26